cward-dev/dev10-program-classwork/week-05/dont-wreck-my-house/README.md

     * `setters`
     * `@Override equals / hashCode`
   * Time to Complete
-    * Estimated Time: 1 hour // Wow, **really** overestimated these
+    * Estimated Time: 1 hour // Wow, **really** overestimated the models
     * Actual Time: 5 minutes

 ### Data Layer
-- [ ] Create `DataException` class (extends `Exception`) --- provides us with a general exception in accessing/using data files, so that we may display a critical error to the user should we encounter it
+- [x] Create `DataException` class (extends `Exception`) --- provides us with a general exception in accessing/using data files, so that we may display a critical error to the user should we encounter it
   * Time to Complete
     * Estimated Time: 5 minutes
-    * Actual Time:
+    * Actual Time: 2 minutes

-- [ ] Create `GuestRepository`, `HostRepository`, and `ReservationRepository` interfaces
+- [x] Create `GuestRepository`, `HostRepository`, and `ReservationRepository` interfaces
   * Time to Complete
     * Estimated Time: 45 minutes
-    * Actual Time:
+    * Actual Time: 30 minutes

 - [ ] Create `GuestFileRepository` class and tests (implements GuestRepository)